 Hundreds of thousands of spectators all enjoying every second in the hot, sweltering heat on the hot tarmac!

-The F-15E Strike Eagle is an air-to-ground attack aircraft.
+\The F-15E Strike Eagle is an air-to-ground attack aircraft.
 When Hubby and I were stationed at Seymour Johnson Air Force Base (SJAFB) in North Carolina, it was common to see this aircraft flying so low in our community as it was on its flight path.
 The sound of freedom at its best!
 When hubby retired and we moved away from SJAFB, what we missed the most were the people and the sights and sounds of military aircraft.
 Did you know the letters on the top of the wing (ex: SJ) are the indicator of where that particular aircraft is stationed?
 This one is Seymour Johnson.

 Hubby first flew the KC-135R Stratotanker right out of pilot training.
 I grew up watching this plane fly overhead all while growing up in Upstate NY.
 I have to admit that I wasn’t that interested in hearing my older brother rattle off what was flying above us each time we were outside tossing the football or playing catch!
 Especially when the air show was in town.
-Actually I wasn’t interested AT ALL!
+Actually, I wasn’t interested AT ALL!
 Hearing him mention the KC-10, A-7, A-10, C-141, B-52….Yawwwwwnn!
 I would say “Just throw the ball!” because all I was hearing was “QRT-9, FX-7, ZBR-25” and it made no sense to me at all!
 Well, times have changed!
 I became very interested in military aircraft, especially when I began dating a military pilot!
 It then all made perfect sense to me.
 Oh yeah, I have since apologized to my brother for my rudeness towards his great knowledge of all of the above!
-I admit, I was sometimes the bratty sister.
+I admit I was sometimes the bratty sister.
 I have made up for that as well!

 Just a sweet fly-by of the KC-135 flanked by F-15E’s.
 Again, just so fun and cool to see!

-The U.S. Army Social Operations Command Parachute Demonstration Team, Black Daggers dropped into the airshow.
+The U.S. Army Special Operations Command Parachute Demonstration Team, Black Daggers dropped into the airshow.
 They floated down with an 800-foot-long American Flag.
 That was how the airshow began….impressive and made me feel so patriotic!

-Jacquie Warda is a 50 year old female aerobatic pilot.
-Every flip, dip and spin was so much fun to watch.
+Jacquie Warda is a 50-year-old female aerobatic pilot.
+Every flip, dip, and spin was so much fun to watch.

-These three aircrafts; A-10 Thunderbolt, P-51, and F-22 represent a bit of history during the Heritage Flight demo that shows the current fighter jets that are used in the military along with the old warbird.
+These three aircraft, A-10 Thunderbolt, P-51, and F-22 represent a bit of history during the Heritage Flight demo that shows the current fighter jets that are used in the military along with the old warbird.
 This performance was a tribute to the U.S. Air Force and a living memorial to the men and women who have served and continue to serve in the Air Force.
 It was a beautiful display!

 Major Dan “Rock” Dickinson, F-22 Raptor Pilot, Commander of Demonstration Team, just before demonstrating the capabilities of the most feared fighter jet in the world.
 The Raptor does both air-to-air and air-to-ground missions.
 When I spoke with Major Dickinson, he mentioned he has logged in more than 900 flying hours in the F-22.
 This is his second year as a demo pilot.
 He absolutely loves flying this aircraft.
 Major Dickinson was actually assigned this aircraft straight out of pilot training.
 He has been a pilot for 12 years and a Raptor pilot for 9 years.
-His Grandfather, Uncle and Dad were pilots, so he is carrying on the tradition.
+His Grandfather, Uncle, and Dad were pilots, so he is carrying on the tradition.
 I asked Major Dickinson if he gets nervous prior to a demo and he said “No, it’s just exhilarating and exciting every time”.
 He stated that he practices the Heritage Flight every week to stay proficient.
 The Heritage Flight took 4 months to train for proficiency.
 Major Dickinson mentioned how great it is during the air shows to display what assets are available for our military to defend our country and to inspire young people to join the military.
 To be able to chat with Major Dickinson prior to his impressive demonstration was beyond enjoyable!
 What a nice guy!
-Such a small world too….his wife Erin grew up in the town where I live and graduated from the same high school of where my daughters graduated.
+It’s such a small world too….his wife Erin grew up in the town where I live and graduated from the same high school where my daughters graduated.
 We salute you “Rock” and thank you for your service and displaying your passion for our military!
 Hats off to Erin for keeping those home fires burning while Dan is off and about in the Raptor.